Admission deadline: | Fall: January 7th - Fellowship & Application Deadline |

 The following requirements must be fulfilled: 40 credits, including 15 credits in core field courses, a 4-credit capstone course sequence, 3 credits in skills courses, 9 credits in a specialization, and 9 credits in elective courses.
 In addition, all students must fulfill a language proficiency requirement (see below)

-See note regarding special topics and skills courses, the capstone, the additional thesis option, LAW courses, and PPPA courses.*
+See notes regarding special topics and skills courses, the capstone, the additional thesis option, LAW courses, and Public Policy and Public Administration (PPPA) courses.*

 Code | Title | Credits |